iamMD01/Learning-javascript/README.md

     Hello there, today i learned about api calling and some built it function to get inner data that we want to display on the window.
     This is really amazing 😍😍😍😍

+28/Apr/2024 as day 19

+    Hello there, today i learned about local storage and it's built in functions.